BLamy/rit-ist/README.md

 ## Known Issues
 - Click handlers should not be inside inside of the observers subscribe block. event streams should be merged to be more RX-like.
-- Micro optimization - Employment model should be pulled in using individual request omly loading the ones that are needed immediately.
+- Micro optimization - Employment model should be pulled in using individual request only loading the ones that are needed immediately.

 # todo
-- [ ] Toolbar
+- [x] Toolbar
 - [x] hero
 - [x] About
 - [x] Degrees
 - [x] Minors
-- [ ] Employment
+- [x] Employment
 - [x] Map
 - [ ] Gulp Serve
-- [ ] People
+- [x] People
-- [ ] Research
+- [x] Research
 - [ ] Resources
 - [ ] News
-- [ ] Footer
+- [x] Footer
-- [ ] Courses